s4s0l/atom-rust-ide/README.md

 docker run -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /dev/shm:/dev/shm -v atom:/home/atom/.atom -v /path/to/your/project:/home/atom/project -e DISPLAY=$DISPLAY sasol/atom-rust-ide
 ```

+Beware that atom in container runs as user with uid=1000, so watch out for permissions

 ## Exposing display

 If you are getting errors like: